MicrosoftDocs/defender-docs/defender-for-iot/site-security-overview.md

 # Site security

 The Site security page in the Defender portal offers an overview of the security state of your entire OT and non-OT network.
 Site security is based on creating a **site** that represents a specific physical location in your organization, for example, a manufacturing facility.
-This site based view of your orgnaisation allows you to clearly differentiate security issues by location and identify points which are better protected or areas that need security improvements.
+This site based view of your organization allows you to clearly differentiate security issues by location and identify points that are better protected or areas that need security improvements.

 The Site security page gives the security team management tools to effectively understand and analyze the state of each site.
 Site security also provides a unified view of all operational sites across your entire organization.
 Together this enables the security team to make better informed decisions when dealing with security issues.